A distant choir singing in harmony to accompany a scene, often A Cappella

 - "Whisper" from Cirque du Soleil's Amaluna, used during the Manipulation scene, has New Age-style chanting.

 - Zora's Domain in The Legend of Zelda: Ocarina of Time.
+Also, the Final Hours music in Majora's Mask.
 The Forest Temple and Stone Tower have ominous ethereal choir.

 - The song "High Charity" in Halo 2.
 Also used in the Halo 2 version of the title theme, and "Heroes Also Fall" and "Roll Call" in Halo 3.